 - Are loading spaces located in the least conspicuous area on the lot as possible? - Does the loading area integrate into the overall building design and architecture? - Are loading areas screened or enclosed in ways to conceal materials awaiting loading or unloading? - A. Location.
 No off-street loading space will be located in the area required for setback from a street line or any residence district boundary line; in Restricted Business B-3 or Industrial I Districts, no space will be located in the area required for setback from a property line. - B. Dimensions.
-Every loading space will have suitable access and slope to accommodate a truck forty feet (40') in length and will have the shape as to contain a rectangle not less than twelve feet (12') in width and forty feet (40') in length, with a vertical clearance of not less than sixteen feet six inches (16'6"). - C. Number.
+Every loading space will have suitable access and slope to accommodate a truck forty feet (40') in length and will have the shape as to contain a rectangle not less than twelve feet (12') in width and forty feet (40') in length, with a vertical clearance of not less than sixteen feet six inches (16'6''). - C. Number.
 In the case of industrial, commercial or other uses served by regular truck traffic, space will be provided for the loading and unloading of trucks at a rate of one space for each fifteen thousand square feet (15,000 s.f.) of gross floor area or fraction thereof.

-The foregoing loading requirement is a minimum, and the Commission may require additional loading spaces where the nature of the development, its location or any unique feature of the surrounding area requires additional loading space.
+The foregoing loading requirement is a minimum, and the Commission may require additional loadings paces where the nature of the development, its location or any unique feature of the surrounding area requires additional loading space.

-An applicant may submit in writing a waiver request to reduce the dimensions of the loading space for smaller truck deliveries or to eliminate the one (1) required loading space when the gross floor area of the building is less than 15,000 s.f.
-The Commission in its discretion may grant this waiver upon the applicant's demonstration that the loading space is unnecessary or impractical for the use and its reduction will not pose circulation or traffic congestion.
+The one (1) required loading space may be eliminated when the gross floor area of the building is less than 15,000 s.f. and the applicant demonstrates that the loading space is unnecessary or impractical for the use and its reduction will not pose circulation or traffic congestion.